killsos/Exploring-ES6-chinese/10-Destructuring.md

         ({} = null); // TypeError

 The parentheses around the expressions are necessary because statements must not begin with curly braces in JavaScript

+### 10.4.2 Array patterns work with iterables

+Array destructuring uses an iterator to get to the elements of a source.
+Therefore, you can Array-destructure any value that is iterable.
+Let’s look at examples of iterable values.

+Strings are iterable:

+        const [x,...y] = 'abc'; // x='a'; y=['b', 'c']

+Don’t forget that the iterator over strings returns code points (“Unicode characters”, 21 bits), not code units (“JavaScript characters”, 16 bits).
+(For more information on Unicode, consult [the chapter “Chapter 24.
+Unicode and JavaScript”](http://speakingjs.com/es5/ch24.html) in “Speaking JavaScript”.)

+For example:

+        const [x,y,z] = 'a\uD83D\uDCA9c'; // x='a'; y='\uD83D\uDCA9'; z='c'

+You can’t access the elements of a Set via indices, but you can do so via an iterator.

+Set不能通过索引获取数据 但是可以通过迭代获取数据

+Therefore, Array destructuring works for Sets:

+因此 数组的解构和Sets类似

+const [x,y] = new Set(['a', 'b']); // x='a'; y='b’;

+The Set iterator always returns elements in the order in which they were inserted, which is why the result of the previous destructuring is always the same.

+### 10.4.2.1 Failing to Array-destructure a value
+### 数组解构错误

+A value is iterable if it has a method whose key is Symbol.iterator that returns an object.
+Array-destructuring throws a TypeError if the value to be destructured isn’t iterable:

+          let x;
+          [x] = [true, false]; // OK, Arrays are iterable [x] = 'abc'; // OK, strings are iterable
+          [x] = { * [Symbol.iterator]() { yield 1 } }; // OK, iterable

+          [x] = {}; // TypeError, empty objects are not iterable [x] = undefined; // TypeError, not iterable [x] = null; // TypeError, not iterable

+The TypeError is thrown even before accessing elements of the iterable, which means that you can use the empty Array pattern [] to check whether a value is iterable:

+可以用一个空数组来检查一个变量是否可迭代

+          [] = {}; // TypeError, empty objects are not iterable
+          [] = undefined; // TypeError, not iterable
+          [] = null; // TypeError, not iterable

+### 10.5 Default values
+#### 解构的默认值

+Default values are an optional feature of patterns.
+They provide a fallback if nothing is found in the source.
+If a part (an object property or an Array element) has no match in the source, it is matched against:

+* its default value (if specified; it’s optional)
+* undefined (otherwise)

+Let’s look at an example.
+In the following destructuring, the element at index 0 has no match on the right-hand side.
+Therefore, destructuring continues by matching x against 3, which leads to x being set to 3.

+          const [x=3, y] = []; // x = 3; y = undefined

+You can also use default values in object patterns:

+          const {foo: x=3, bar: y} = {}; // x = 3; y = undefined